 - If 17 years or younger, may participate in the High School Student Election Worker Program

 - US Citizen registered to vote or possessing legal permanent resident status (Green Card holder)

 Serve as nonpartisan Election Protection volunteers

 Anyone can sign up to help with one of the following efforts on Election Day and/or during the early vote period.
 It takes 2 minutes to sign up: fill out the form with your basic information, select your county, and then select from three volunteer options: (1) Poll Monitor, (2) Social Media Monitor, and (3) Textbanker.

-Students can drop off Vote by Mail ballots, cast ballots in person, request cross-over party ballots (Democratic Party, Libertarian Party, American Independent Party) and participate in same-day voter registration at SMC's voter center:1510 Pico Blvd., one block from campus.
+Students can drop off Vote by Mail ballots, cast ballots in person, request cross-over party ballots (Democratic Party, Libertarian Party, American Independent Party).

 - Rock the Vote - Voter Registration

 - Rock the Vote – How to Vote by State